BIGWHALE-dev/DigitalBank-Landing-Page/README.md

 ### What I learned

-This is my second coding challenge, and i really,... all T can say is that I reached a milestone in learning new styles, properties, values, attributes and tactics of coding, and I'll say it's really an achievement and a privilledge, and I'm trully happy and thankful for this.
-I won't lie the project is a bit hardcore, but i tackled it with all i got and all i can find, and learned a lot on the way.
-So thank you "Frontend Mentor" for giving me this opportunity and privillegde...🙏🙏
+This is my second coding challenge, and I really... all I can say is that I reached a milestone in learning new styles, properties, values, attributes and tactics of/for coding, and I'll say it's really an achievement and a privilege, and I'm trully happy and thankful for this.
+I won't lie the project is a bit hardcore, but I tackled it with all i got and all I can find, and learned a lot on the way.
+So thank you "Frontend Mentor" for giving me the privilege and opportunity...🙏🙏

 ```css
 .proud-of-this-css {